How to Use a Retatrutide Pen

 Pen vs Lyophilised Vial — Which Format?

-Retatrutide is available in two delivery formats: prefilled pens (10mg entry pen, 20mg pen, 30mg flagship pen) and lyophilised powder vials (10mg vial, 40mg vial).
-The trade-offs cluster around accuracy, convenience, contamination risk, and cost per milligram.
+Retatrutide is available in two delivery formats: prefilled pens (10mg entry pen, 20mg pen, 30mg flagship pen, 40mg high-load pen) and lyophilised powder vials (10mg vial, 40mg vial).
+The trade-offs in the retatrutide pen vs vial choice cluster around accuracy, convenience, contamination risk, and cost per milligram — the same format comparison researchers run across GLP-1 and multi-agonist research compounds.

 | Factor | Prefilled Pen | Lyophilised Vial |